 Fair Housing, CHIP, and CDBG

-The Lorain County Community Development Department is home to three full-time staff members that manage fair housing programs and allocate the County's allotment of Community Development Block Grant (CDBG) funding from the US Department of Housing and Urban Development.
+The Lorain County Community Development Department is home to two full-time staff members that manage fair housing programs and allocate the County's allotment of Community Development Block Grant (CDBG) funding from the US Department of Housing and Urban Development.

 Community Housing Impact & Preservation Program (CHIP)